 We understand that there are some people who might be reluctant to trust Amazon.com, like they would be with other e-commerce websites such as eBay.com or NewEgg.com.
 Sometimes, it can be difficult to trust websites where you have to enter your credit card information and/or pay someone money.
 But we here at TechBoomers wouldn't be showing you how to use Amazon if it wasn't safe to begin with, and there are a few easy ways to keep yourself protected while using it.

 Amazon is as safe to use as any other established e-commerce website or online marketplace.
 Amazon protects your personal and financial information, and transmits all of it securely.
 Neither Amazon nor its users are ever allowed to use your personal or financial information outside of the Amazon online marketplace.

+You are never required to purchase anything from Amazon.com or any of its affiliated businesses.
+Also, you can unsubscribe at any time from any emails that Amazon sends you, either on behalf of itself or its partner sellers.
 Amazon also protects you in dealings with third-party sellers on its website.
 If you ever enter a dispute with someone other than Amazon over something that they sold you through Amazon, you can file an A-to-z Guarantee Claim.
-Read more about that here.
+You can read more about that here.

 Customers on Amazon can rate and review third-party sellers, so have a look at what people say about that seller to determine whether they're trustworthy or not.

 Certain emails may look like they come from Amazon, but in reality do not.
 Be careful of emails that:

 When in doubt, log into your account on Amazon and check your order history and account settings.
 If nothing is out of place, then chances are that you're dealing with a fake email.
 It's best to just delete it.

 If you think someone has figured out how to get into your Amazon account, or might know a way in, go to your account settings and change your password.
 This may throw them off.